California teen arrested for role in ‘swatting’ plot targeting mosque in Sanford

 The 18th Circuit State Attorney’s Office, which serves Brevard and Seminole counties, will prosecute the case.

-It is the Orlando Sentinel’s policy to not publish names of minors who are arrested with the exemption of minors who are charged as adults.
+The Orlando Sentinel generally does not publish names of minors who are arrested.